destratified/destratified.github.io/content/blog/zola.md

-here I had some files stored in my ~forge/blog that i wanted to move over to the new dir/contents I just copied using cp -r from directory to directory i had been building zola before i decided to go this route, so i had the other `_index.md` file s sorted out. my dir structure was contents with and about.md _index.md_
+here I had some files stored in my ~forge/blog that i wanted to move over to the new dir/contents I just copied using cp -r from directory to directory i had been building zola before i decided to go this route, so i had the other `_index.md` file s sorted out. my dir structure was contents with and `about.md _index.md`and a /blog folder.  the `_index.md` file has the contents below:

++++
+title = "home"

+[extra]
+section_path = "blog/_index.md"  # Where to find your posts.
+max_posts = 5  # Show 5 posts and a link to blog section on home page.
++++

+the +++ enclose the contents of the instructions like a .yaml file and obviously the title instructs the builc how to orient things in the index.html file it builds in the /public folder later